Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 domain-separated by the hook execution role that can share a transaction and hook hash: strong vs weak, callback vs direct dispatch, and hook chain position.

+The raw digest is not part of the Hook slot interface. `slot_set` rejects the resolved `ConsensusEntropy` ledger object, including generic `ltANY`/`ltCHILD` aliases, and `ConsensusEntropy` pseudo-transactions fetched by transaction ID, with `NOT_AUTHORIZED`.
+Rejection does not allocate or overwrite a slot.
+Hooks use the caller-bound draw APIs and metadata-only status API; host ledger access, consensus and replay still consume the actual entropy object.
+This does not make published historical entropy secret or change open-ledger previews.

 The live proceed gate and the stored tier label are separate calculations.
 The pipeline may proceed once the accepted reveal set reaches `min(ceil(0.8 * effectiveViewSize), participantThreshold(originalViewSize))`.